Why Your Website Isn’t Generating Leads (and 7 Fixes)

 Fix it

-- Rewrite your hero: “Get X result without Y headache, in Z timeframe.”
+- Rewrite your hero message to promise an outcome: “Get X result without Y headache.”

-- Add 3 bullet benefits above the fold, then a clear primary CTA.
+- Add 3 clear benefits above the fold, then one strong primary CTA.

 3. Features everywhere, benefits nowhere